boostercloud/docs-site/source/includes/_00-overview.md

 * Authentication - integrated with your cloud provider, so you don't have to manage security yourself

 All of this under the best practices of security and privacy of your cloud provider.
-Booster defaults to the most strict option, so you don't have to worry about security configuration beforehand.
+Booster defaults to the strictest option, so you don't have to worry about security configuration beforehand.

 Thrilled already?
 Jump to [the installation steps](#installing-booster), read